Employer of Record

 Registration Requirements

-• Provident Fund Registration: Under the Employees’ Provident Fund and Miscellaneous Provisions Act, 1952, companies with 20 or more employees must register for a provident fund, which includes social security and retirement benefits.
-Different rules apply for domestic and international workers.
+• Provident Fund Registration: Under the Employees’ Provident Funds and Miscellaneous Provisions Act, 1952, establishments with 20 or more employees generally must register for provident fund coverage, subject to the law and notified classes of establishments.

 Ongoing Compliance

-• Provident and Pension Fund Contributions: Employers must contribute 12% of base wages to the provident fund, with specific allocations to the pension fund based on employee declarations.
-Payments must be deposited by the 15th of each month.
+• Provident and Pension Fund Contributions: Employers must contribute 12% of basic wages plus dearness allowance to EPF, with the applicable portion allocated to EPS where relevant.
+Payments are generally deposited by the 15th of the following month.

 Employment Obligations

-• Employee State Insurance Registration (ESI): This mandatory health insurance registration applies to companies with 10 or more employees, covering hospitalization and health benefits for eligible employees.
-Compliance varies by state, and contributions must be remitted monthly.
+• Employee State Insurance Registration (ESI): This mandatory health insurance registration generally applies to covered establishments with 10 or more employees, subject to state implementation and wage eligibility.

-• Profession Tax (PT) Registration: State-specific registration is required based on local laws.
-Companies must deduct profession tax from employees and remit payments according to the regulations of the specific state.
+• Profession Tax (PT) Registration: State-specific registration is required where profession tax is applicable.
+Companies must deduct profession tax from employees and remit payments according to state law.

-• Shops and Establishment Act: Companies may need to register under this act depending on their operational location.
-Contributions to the Labour Welfare Fund may also be required based on state-specific rules.
+• Shops and Establishment Act: Companies may need to register under the relevant state Shops and Establishments law depending on their location and business activity.
+Labour Welfare Fund obligations may also arise in certain states.

 Payroll Requirements

 Companies must establish a structured compensation plan for employees, ensuring that salaries are paid monthly after statutory deductions such as income tax and social security contributions.
-Employees receive a pay slip detailing their earnings and deductions, and annual tax calculation sheets are provided for transparency.
+Employees receive a pay slip detailing their earnings and deductions, and annual tax statements are provided for transparency.

 Banking Requirements Related to Payroll